bmspinelli/budgeted-sensor-placement/README.md

 This repository is a complement to the paper *Budgeted sensor placement for source localization on trees*[1] presented at [LAGOS conference](http://www.lia.ufc.br/lagos2015/index.php) in May 2015.
 It contains a Python implementation of the algorithms described in the paper, together with testing scripts.

-Also, the repository containt the extended version of [1].
+Also, the repository contains the extended version of [1].

 For any question, suggestion or comment please write to Brunella Spinelli [2].